-When clients place a lab fulfilled order, their card is charged when you approve the order to go to the lab.
+When clients place an order with any lab-fulfilled items in it, their card will be charged when the order is approved to go to the lab.
 The availability date of those funds is based on the date and time that you approve the order.

-When clients pay an invoice, place an order with all self-fulfilled, or a combination of lab- and self-fulfilled items, their card will be charged at the time of purchase.
+When clients pay an invoice, place an order with all self-fulfilled, all ShootProof-fulfilled digitals, or a combination of both of those items, their card will be charged at the time of purchase.
 The availability date of those funds is based on the date and time that the invoice payment is made or the order is placed.

 Once the payment is processed successfully, you'll see the funds reflected in ShootProof Pay.

 How do I set up and edit Payout Preferences?